King of the Ring (1994): Background

-The King of the Ring tournament is a single-elimination tournament that was established by the World Wrestling Federation (WWF, now WWE) in 1985 with the winner of the tournament being crowned "King of the Ring."
+The King of the Ring tournament is a men's single-elimination tournament that was established by the World Wrestling Federation (WWF, now WWE) in 1985 with the winner of the tournament being crowned "King of the Ring".
 It was held annually until 1991, with the exception of 1990.
 These early tournaments were held as special non-televised house shows in an effort to boost attendance at these events.
-In 1993, the WWF began to produce the King of the Ring tournament as a self-titled pay-per-view (PPV).
+In 1993, the WWF began to produce the King of the Ring tournament as a self-titled pay-per-view (PPV) event.
 Unlike the previous non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
 There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.

-The 1994 event established King of the Ring as the annual June PPV for the promotion, with the event being considered one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows of the year.
-The 1994 event was held on June 19 at the Baltimore Arena in Baltimore, Maryland and featured the eighth King of the Ring tournament.
+The scheduling of the 1994 event established King of the Ring as the annual June PPV for the promotion, with the event being considered one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows of the year.
+The second King of the Ring PPV hosted the finals of the eighth tournament and was held on June 19, 1994, at the Baltimore Arena in Baltimore, Maryland.